SaraBecelaere/STREAM-PRS/README.md

 #### Model

 - binary_trait: fill in either TRUE (the trait you calculate PRS for is binary) or FALSE (the trait you calculate PRS for is quantitative)
-- cross-validation: fill in either TRUE (you want to use cross-validation) or FALSE (you do not want to use cross-validation)
+- cross_validation: fill in either TRUE (you want to use cross-validation) or FALSE (you do not want to use cross-validation)
+- covariates: fill in nothing if you wish to use no covariates; fill in comma separated list of covariates to include in the regression model
+  * e.g. "Age+Sex,Sex" will include results for PHENO ~ PRS + Age+Sex and for PHENO ~ PRS + Sex but NOT for PHENO ~ PRS + Age
+  * e.g. "Age,Sex" will include results for PHENO ~ PRS + Age and for PHENO ~ PRS + Sex, but NOT for PHENO ~ PRS + Age + Sex

 #### Output path